Reporters charged with defamation remanded on bail in Thailand

 Reuters has not been charged and stands by its reporting, she said.

-“Our story was the product of extensive reporting and is fair, balanced and contextualized,” the spokeswoman said.
+“Our story was the product of extensive reporting and is fair, balanced and contextualised,” the spokeswoman said.

 The Phuketwan journalists face up to two years in prison on the defamation charges and five years for offences under the Computer Crimes Act.